Make a complaint or get a second opinion

 A community visitor helps protect the interests of adults who have impaired capacity, including people who may be receiving treatment at an inpatient AMHS.

 Community visitors can look into your issue and help you try to resolve your concerns.
-Find out more about what community visitors do of the Office of the Public Guardian website.
+Find out more about what community visitors do on the Office of the Public Guardian website.
 You can also ask n Independent Patient Rights Adviser to connect you with a community visitor.

 You might also be looking for...